lgmackey/cms-opendata/README.md

 Sometimes when either the virtual machine or the VirtualBox software itself doesn't close properly, you will get a scary error that won't allow you to open it or it will look like the virtual machine is gone.
 To fix this on a Mac, open Finder.
 Navigate to the folder where you downloaded the VirtualBox software.
 The easiest way to find the file you need is to type **CMS** into the search bar and scroll down until you find the files named *CMS-OpenData-1.5.3.vbox* and *CMS-OpenData-1.5.3.vbox-prev*.
 (This is the version I've been using but depending on updates, your version number may be different.)
 Right click on one of the files and open with a text editing software (I use TextEditor), but DO NOT ACTUALLY EDIT THE CODE.
 The file with the "-prev" extension is the temporary file that VirtualBox makes when you open the software.
 Sometimes the file without the "-prev" extension doesn't close or save correctly, so you won't see any code when you open it with a text editor.
 To fix it, move the *CMS-OpenData-1.5.3.vbox* file to a different directory or folder, and rename the *CMS-OpenData-1.5.3.vbox-prev* file to *CMS-OpenData-1.5.3.vbox*.
 Once you verify that VirtualBox can open correctly again, it's safe to delete the empty file.

 This problem can also occur with the VirtualBox software instead of just the virtual machine file.
 If neither of the two **.vbox** files are empty, navigate in Finder to your home directory.
-Use
+Use keyboard shortcut
 ```
 cmd + shift + [.]
 ```